3mdeb/news-and-ideas/blog/content/post/2024-11-04-qubes-os-summit-post.md

-Marek Marczykowski-Górecki and [Frédéric Pierret](https://github.com/fepitre) presented an [Update on Qubes Air](https://www.youtube.com/watch?v=V4flhwEITr4), indicating the current issues, for example focus on Qrexec calls to other systems and disposable qube support.
+Marek Marczykowski-Górecki and [Frédéric Pierret](https://github.com/fepitre) presented an [Update on Qubes Air](https://www.youtube.com/watch?v=V4flhwEITr4), indicating the current issues, for example focus on Qrexec calls to other systems and disposable Qube support.

-Moreover, in this version, there is no GUI support for remote qubes, focus is on individual VMS on both systems and not on automatically synchronizing all the cube machines to the other.
+Moreover, in this version, there is no GUI support for remote Qubes, focus is on individual VMS on both systems and not on automatically synchronizing all the cube machines to the other.
 There is also a new type of Qube – a Relay Qube – a specialized LocalVM or a RemoteVM that acts as a bridge between the local and